microsoft/genaiscript/docs/src/content/docs/reference/scripts/html.md

 ## Overview

-HTML processing functions allow you to convert HTML content to text or markdown, helping in content extraction and manipulation for various automation tasks.
+HTML processing functions allow you to convert HTML content to text or markdown, aiding in content extraction and manipulation for various automation tasks.

 ## `convertToText`